 If you’ve noticed your dog has started licking their paws since a change at home, especially if that has resulted in less attention, fewer walks, or you being out more often- it could be down to boredom.

-Growth or Cyst
+Growth Or Cyst

 Interdigital cysts are little lumps that appear between the toes of middle-aged to older dogs.
 Other growths can appear on the toes and pads.
 All of these may cause discomfort and therefore licking of the area.
 Interdigital cysts start due to a combination of factors causing inflammation of the paw and pad.
 A secondary infection starts up, and little ‘cysts’ appear.
-These are swollen, red areas, usually between the toes and cause repeated licking of the affected area.
+These are swollen, red areas, usually between the toes, and cause repeated licking of the affected area.

-Histiocytomas are fairly common benign tumors of younger dogs, but they can be a bit irritating, especially if they appear on the feet.
+Histiocytomas are fairly common benign tumors of younger dogs, but they can be irritating, especially if they appear on the feet.
 They appear as red, raised, circular lumps and usually go away of their own accord.
 They shouldn’t be confused with mast cell tumors, however, so it’s best to get them tested by a vet.

 Mast cell tumors also commonly appear on the feet.
 These nasty lumps can cause major problems, and they look very similar to histiocytomas.
-They are often a bit itchy, and may explain why your dog is licking at their paws.
+They are often a bit itchy and may explain why your dog is licking at their paws.

-It’s often common that newer dog owners will injure their dog’s claws when clipping them for the first time, because they happen to nick the quick of the nail.
-For this reason we recommend using a nail grinder instead, to limit the possibility of claw injury.
+It’s often common that newer dog owners will injure their dog’s claws when clipping them for the first time because they happen to nick the quick of the nail.
+For this reason, we recommend using a nail grinder instead to limit the possibility of claw injury.

-If your dog’s claws seem to be prone to injury, they may be suffering from a disease called Symmetric Lupoid Onychodystrophy (SLO) which is an auto-immune disease affecting the claws.
+If your dog’s claws seem prone to injury, they may be suffering from a disease called Symmetric Lupoid Onychodystrophy (SLO), which is an auto-immune disease affecting the claws.
 Affected dogs have recurrently painful claws that are prone to snapping and breaking.
 They’re very sore to the touch, so take care when examining your pet’s paws if you suspect SLO could be a problem for your dog.
 You should discuss your concerns with your vet if you’re worried about SLO, as it requires treatment to reduce the pain.

-Yeast or Bacterial Infection
+Yeast Or Bacterial Infection

 Demodex canis is a mite that lives inside the hair follicles of dogs.
 Whilst many dogs will never show signs of demodex, it actually lives on the skin of most dogs in small amounts.
 Like a bacterial or yeast infection, problems with demodex arise when the immune system is compromised.

 This may be because of drugs or disease, although demodex is most common in young animals that haven’t yet matured their immune system.
 It’s passed from mother to pups through contact, and the dogs will usually show signs before 12 months of age.
-Most dogs with demodex aren’t too itchy, and instead have hair loss.
-However, if demodex spreads it can become more and more irritating and it’s not uncommon to find dogs with severe demodectic mange on their feet.
+Most dogs with demodex aren’t too itchy and instead have hair loss.
+However, if demodex spreads it can become more and more irritating, and it’s not uncommon to find dogs with severe demodectic mange on their feet.

 Frequently Asked Questions

-Q: Why Are My Dog’s Feet Pink?
+Why Are Dog’s Feet Pink?

-Q: Should I Be Worried?
+Should I Be Worried?

 Lots of the reasons that dogs may lick their paws are either painful or itchy, meaning that ignoring it could be causing distress to your dog.
-In addition, licking causes damage to the skin, both due to the abrasiveness of the tongue and to the excess moisture at skin level, both of which can cause bacterial or fungal overgrowth and infection.
+In addition, licking causes damage to the skin, both due to the abrasiveness of the tongue and to the excess moisture at the skin level, both of which can cause bacterial or fungal overgrowth and infection.
 The more your dog licks, the more damage they’ll do, and the worse the problem is.

-Q: When Should I Go to The Vet?
+When Should I Go to The Vet?

 If you think your dog is licking their paws too much, you should take them to the vet to get checked out.
 If your dog is showing other symptoms, such as bleeding or limping, it’s a good idea to take them as soon as possible- ideally within 8 hours of noticing the problem.
 If your dog is licking all the paws and doesn’t seem to have any other symptoms, the appointment can wait for a day or two for a mutually suitable time.

-Q: I can’t get to the Vet today, what should I do?
+I can’t get to the Vet today, what should I do?

-You should then call your vet for advice, they may be able to recommend that you wash the foot in a dilute salt water solution to keep it clean until you’re able to get to the vet.
+You should then call your vet for advice.
+They may be able to recommend that you wash the foot in a dilute salt water solution to keep it clean until you’re able to get to the vet.